jaydeepkhatri/Vartalap/README.md

 ```
 And Start Live-server

-> The style content and script content are loaded in with the index page, as the heroku didnt supported static files request.
+> Style & Script files are seperate, I found the culprit It was me 😐

 Your suggestions are welcomed.
 Hosted on Github, Powered by Heroku.